rackerlabs/docs-dxp-handbook/docs/pre-go-live/development-best-practices.rst

 Consider the following guidelines when you plan your release and deployment
 strategy:

-**Deployment**: The steps taken during a deployment are determined collaboratively between you, our Named Application Engineers, and our Application Support Engineers.
+**Deployment**: You, our Named Application Engineers, and our Application Support Engineers collaboratively determine the steps to take during a deployment.
-  * Using the requirements gathered during discussions with your team, our Named Application Engineers develop the automation jobs required for your deployments.
+  * By using the requirements gathered during discussions with your team, our Named Application Engineers develop the automation jobs required for your deployments.
   * The Application Support Engineers use the automation jobs and high-level